voteagora/dao-node/README.md

 ...then host those three files somewhere.
 Set `ABI_URL` to the path.

-Alternatively, a patch to search for the ABIs on disk would be accepted.
+Alternatively, a PR to search for the ABIs before reaching out to the internet would be accepted.

 ### Setup a YAML Config File

-Here is a sample of the minimum compliment for a YAML config.
-Save this as mydao-config.yaml somewhere accessible.
+A sample of the minimum compliment for a YAML config is below.
+Save this as `mydao-config.yaml` somewhere accessible to DAO Node.
 Set `AGORA_CONFIG_FILE` to this file.

 ```
 friendly_short_name: MyDAO